RELEVANCE

 S2: — However, it is essential for companies to buy the raw materials they need in advance to protect themselves against price fluctuations.

 Finally, in ordinary argumentation, the issue itself may be controversial.
-When none of the participants is the (natural or conventional) master of the question, each key participant will be tempted to give a definition of the question, and, accordingly, will, reject the opponent’s answer as irrelevant to the real question:
+When none of the participants is the master of the question, each key participant will be tempted to define the question, and reject the opponent’s answer as irrelevant:

 S1: — That’s not the question!

-S2: — That’s is my answer to the problems that really arise.
+S2: — That’s is my answer to the real problems.
 You’re not asking the right question.

 The charge of fallacy of conclusion irrelevant to the question under debate can be answered by a counter-charge of a fallacious, wrongly formulated question, irrelevant to the “real” debate.

-The function of the participating third party, be it the judge, the (universal) audience or the informed participants, is to construct, manage and decide upon the question, and accordingly, to determine what is or is not relevant in the debate.
+The role of the third party, be it the judge, the universal audience or the informed participants, is to construct, manage and decide upon the question.
+Accordingly, they have the responsability to determine what is or is not relevant to the debate.
+The Aristotelian dialectical method has not third parties.
+This may explain why it cannot be applied directly to human-human disputes in natural language.

 [1] Latin ignoratio elenchi.
 The Greek word [elenkhos] means: “1.
 Argument to refute … 2.
 Proof in general” (Bailly, [elenkhos])”.
-The Latin title of Aristotle’s Sophistical Refutations is De Sophisticis elenchi (Hamblin 1970, 305).
+The Latin title of Aristotle’s Sophistical Refutations is De Sophisticis Elenchis (Hamblin 1970, 305).